 If you have the JBL option, you will have to buy and install a special integration adapter, the TATO adapter from PAC, that ties your new car stereo into the JBL's amplified speaker system.
 You'll want to pick a stereo with two sets of full-range preamp outputs to interface with this adapter; otherwise, you'll need to purchase a 4-channel line output converter.
 (Crutchfield offers a 50% discount on the special adapter that you'll need for this JBL installation.)

-Note: You'll lose the following factory options when replacing your Toyota radio (fortunately, most new stereos will include these features):
+Note: You'll lose the following factory options when replacing your Toyota radio.
+Fortunately, most new stereos include these features:

 - factory AUX input connection